braydenc303/gitPractice/revert.md

     You should see a series of summaries of each commit with a long series of letters and numbers, this is what is referred to as an SHA-1 value, or "hash".
 We will need one of these in order to rever t our branch to an earlier version.
 Luckily we don't need the whole thing.

-17. Highlight and copy at least the first seven characters of the SHA-1 value associated with the Initial commit.
+17. Highlight and copy at least the first seven characters of the SHA-1 value associated with the  commit that says, "Added a new line".

 18. Now, type the following: